 What if I don't name a beneficiary?

 If you haven't designated a beneficiary, we'll pay your benefit to your spouse or to your estate (if you are not married).

 You may name as many beneficiaries as you wish.
 To designate your beneficiaries, sign in online or fill out a Beneficiary Designation (TCDRS-06) form and return it to TCDRS.

 Primary Beneficiaries: These are the people (or entities) who will receive your benefit.
-You can name more than one primary beneficiary.
 TCDRS will split your benefit equally among your primary beneficiaries, unless you specify how you'd like your benefit to be divided.

-Alternate Beneficiaries: These people or entities receive a benefit only if none of your primary beneficiaries are eligible.
-(For example, if all of your primary beneficiaries have passed away, TCDRS would pay your benefit to your alternate beneficiaries.)
+Alternate Beneficiaries: These people or entities receive a benefit only if all of your primary beneficiaries are deceased.

 When you choose a beneficiary, you may want to ask yourself the following questions: